 It's one of those recipes that I love making because the mental reward boosts are just as soul-filling as each chocolaty, banana-filled bite.

-Share this grain and gluten free chocolate chip banana bread with those who are repeated mood uplifters in your life.
+Share this gluten free chocolate chip banana bread with those who are repeated mood uplifters in your life.
 Much food love, and see y'all on the yum side...

 - Preheat oven to 350 degrees F.